chiliproject/cookbook/README.md

   * `email_delivery[:login]` - Login method to pass to ActionMailer.
 Leave as nil to completely disable SMTP authentication
   * `email_delivery[:username]` - Username for the SMTP server when using some authentication mechanism.
   * `email_delivery[:password]` - Password for the SMTP server when using some authentication mechanism.
-* `memcached` - The memcached hosts or role to sue for caching.
+* `memcached` - The memcached hosts or role to use for caching.
 This overrides the default from the node.
 See there for details.
   * `memcached['hosts']` - An array of hosts with ports use for caching.
 E.g. `["127.0.0.1:11211", "10.5.10.123:11211"]`.
   * `memcached['role']` - The role so search for.
 If the role is set, it has precedence.
 * `rails_env` - The rails environment to run with.
 By default `production` or the name of the chef environment.